M31glx/APD-fMRI/README.md

 ## Methods

 ![Alt text](img/1.jpg)
+*Figure 1: The pipeline used in this project for analyzing the imaging data.*

 ### Population for collecting multimodal data
 - 66 children (57 included)  aged 8-14 years old (28 with diagnosis of APD and 29 healthy controls).